How To Buy International Stocks From Malaysia With These Brokers

 Some investors get around this by investing in Ireland-domiciled exchange traded funds (ETFs).
 This takes advantage of the US/Ireland tax treaty, which only imposes a 15% tax on dividends.
 If you’d like to invest in Ireland-domiciled ETFs from Malaysia, you’d need to find an international broker with access to the London Stock Exchange.

-But being on the Investor Alert List doesn’t necessarily mean that a platform is fraudulent.
+Many popular and well known international brokerages like Tiger Brokers and TD Ameritrade that are accessible to Malaysians may not be licensed by the Securities Commission of Malaysia (SC).
 While these platforms aren’t regulated in Malaysia, they are usually regulated by international regulatory authorities, or by the national regulatory authority in the country it operates in.
 For example, TD Ameritrade Singapore is regulated by the Monetary Authority of Singapore, while its international counterpart is regulated by the Securities and Exchange Commission (SEC) in the US.

 There’s just one downside – if you have a dispute with any of these platforms, you won’t be able to resolve it by going through the SC in Malaysia.